awfixer-os/.github/profile/README.md

 - Q1 2026

 this when I plan on releasing the first sub dev, pre alpha edition of AWOS (some weird code like v0.0.1-rc-blah-alpha) that contains a lot of the visual components we want, running on the Linux Kernel with the Cosmic Desktop Environment and our welcome app.
-From here I will work on assembling a dedicated team of testers and start releasing many of our projects abd experimental features like:
+From here I will work on assembling a dedicated team of testers and start releasing many of our projects and experimental features like:

    - Path and Hash based Encryption
    - OS Based non invasive Anti Cheat Software and DRM (read more [here](hackertalks.blog/anticheat-is-the-devil))
+   - our ipfs based Dotfile and Config backup system
+   - [Regi]

 ## Contributing